Record Contract Basics

 Michael McCready graduated from the University of Richmond in three years with a B.A. cum laude in political science and history.
 He attended the T.C.
 Williams School of Law where he was inducted into several academic and leadership societies.
 A member of the Law Review and Moot Court Boards, he represented the law school in several national negotiation competitions.
 After graduation, Mr. McCready clerked for the Hon.
 Richard B. Kellam, United States District Judge in Norfolk, Virginia.

-He is a member of The Recording Academy, American Bar Association's Forum on Entertainment and Sports Industries, Chicago Bar Association and the Association of Trial Lawyers of America.
+He is a member of The Recording Academy, the American Bar Association’s Forum on Entertainment and Sports Industries, the Chicago Bar Association, and the Association of Trial Lawyers of America.
 He has been admitted to practice in many state and federal courts, including the United States Supreme Court.

 Mr. McCready’s experience in the entertainment field goes back to 1984.
 He has been a disc jockey, band manager, booking agent, and concert promoter.
 He represents clients in all areas of the entertainment industry including, music, radio, television, stage, and book publishing.
 His music law practice includes representing bands, record labels, production companies, recording studios, promoters, and music publishers.
 His work includes copyrights, analyzing and drafting contracts, trademarks, publishing, and litigation.

 Would you like to join in the discussion about the music industry, copyright and music law, or music publishing?
 For that matter, just about any music-related subject?
 Then join our music community!

 You might also find our Music Industry Board particularly useful.